- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 How much does car insurance cost in New Hampshire per month?

-Car insurance in New Hampshire costs an average of $105 a month for a full coverage policy with limits of 100/300/100.
+The average cost of a full-coverage car insurance policy in New Hampshire costs $105 monthly for coverage limits of 100/300/100.

 While paying your car insurance in full upfront at renewal can sometimes get you a discount, the best choice will depend on your situation.